Actuarial-Control-Cycle-T1-2026/group-page-showcase-actl4001-gang/README.md

 ---

-## Stage 3 — Accept the Repository Invitation
+## Stage 3 — Accept the Repository Invitation (if u are looking at this on github you're done with this, go to next step)

 1. Check your email for an invitation from GitHub to join the repository
 2. Click **View invitation** → **Accept invitation**